-From Manly, local buses take you to the northern beaches of Curl Curl, Dee Why, Narrabeen, Mona Vale, Newport and Avalon - all famous for their laidback lifestyle and surf.
-Eventually you'll reach Palm Beach, a long and beautiful strip of sand edging onto a golf course, lush bushland and dunes.
+From Manly, local buses take you to the northern beaches of Curl Curl, Dee Why, Narrabeen, Mona Vale, Newport and Avalon – all famous for their laidback lifestyle and surf culture.
+Eventually you'll arrive at Palm Beach, a long strip of sand edging onto a golf course, lush bushland and dunes.
+The southern end of the beach is more protected for swimming, and offers an Olympic-sized ocean pool with change rooms.
+No trip to Palm Beach would be complete without breakfast on the waterfront timber deck of The Boathouse, before a walk up to Barrenjoey Lighthouse.